 Rental Car vs. Campervan

-We elected not to travel by campervan for several reasons.
-When we did this, there was no real cost difference between either option (campervan vs. car with hotels).
-Since we were a group of four people, we would have needed a decent sized campervan.
+On both of our road trips, we elected not to travel by campervan for several reasons.
+On our first trip, we were a group of four people, so we would have needed a decent sized campervan.
+There was no real cost difference between either option (campervan vs. car with budget and mid-range hotels).
 Plus, we had concerns about Wi-Fi, and in 2015, the handy, reliable travel friendly Wi-Fi devices didn’t exist like they do now.

 One Way Rental Fee